marata13/Social-networks-analysis/README.md

 # Social-networks-analysis
 ### Computational Derivation of Centrality Measures and Edge Prediction on Stack Overflow Temporal Network
-In this project I analyzed the Stack Overflow Temporal Network , in order to <b>extract the most important users</b> by using the following centrality measures :
+In this project I analyzed the Stack Overflow Temporal Network , in order to <b><ins>extract the most important users</ins></b> by using the following centrality measures :
 <ul>
 <li>Degree Centrality</li>
 <li>In-Degree Centrality</li>